 Guidance for performing a project evaluation, including harm-benefit assessment and retrospective assessment of projects is available on the EU Commission website.

 Norecopa, in collaboration with the University of Bergen, arranged a workshop on harm-benefit assessment at Voss in May 2015.
-The presentations from this workshop are available here.

 The report of a joint AALAS-FELASA Working Group on Harm-Benefit Analysis, led by Norecopa Board Member Aurora Brønstad, was published in Laboratory Animals in June 2016 (vol. 50, no. 1 suppl) in two parts: